5 ways the world’s fastest supercomputer could change the world

 Climate scientists have developed sophisticated models that can be used to predict broad changes in Earth’s climate.
 But it’s hard to make accurate predictions about how climate change will affect specific areas, in part because it is hard to model clouds precisely.
 Clouds can cool the planet by blocking sunlight but also can trap heat in the atmosphere.

-Using Summit, researchers from the U.S. Department of Energy expect to create the most precise cloud models ever.
+Using Summit, researchers from the U.S. Department of Energy expect to model the impact of clouds on the climate with greater precision than ever before.
 This should boost the accuracy of global climate simulations and make predictions of regional impacts of climate change more reliable, says Oak Ridge computational climate scientist Matt Norman.

 “Is this specific area going to dry up, or is it going to get wetter?” he asks.
 “What about extreme events like flooding or storms?
 Those kinds of things are a lot more difficult to really nail down, so that’s exactly what we’re aiming at.”